The Best and Cheapest Home Insurance Companies in Illinois in 2026

 Key takeaways

 • Home insurance rates in Illinois have gone up by about 65% in the last five years.
-That's the seventh-highest rate increase in the country between 2021 and 2026.
+That's the seventh-largest rate increase in the country between 2021 and 2026.

-• Farmers and Nationwide increased their rates the most, while Chubb and Country Financial took the smallest rate increases.
+• Farmers and Nationwide raised their rates the most, while Chubb and Country Financial had the lowest jumps in prices.

-• The increased rates could be driven by Illinois' rising risk of wind damage.
+• One thing that could be causing the higher rates is Illinois' increasing risk of tornadoes.
 The state saw in 2025, according to the National Weather Service's Storm Prediction Center.
 That's up from and

 Best and cheapest home insurance for most people in Illinois: Allstate